DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/30 Validation/10 Permissions.md

 Use the [permissions](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/permissions/) option to specify whether to allow or deny a user to manage files and folders in the **FileManager**.

-You can allow or deny users access to the following actions:
+You can manage user access to the following actions:

 - [copy](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/permissions/#copy) - Copy files and folders.